 GO TO CONFESSION!

 “But Father!
-But Father!”, some of you are saying anxiously, “What about my Mystic Monk Coffee?
-I can drink my Mystic Monk Coffee, can’t I?
+But Father!”, some of you are saying anxiously, “What about my coffee?
+I can drink my coffee, can’t I?
 Can’t I?”

 You can, of course, coffee with and as part of your full meal and two “snacks”.
 No question there.

 How about in between meals on Ash Wednesday?